jacobod/Facebook-Metrics-Prediction/README.md

 # FacebookLikePrediction
 I analyzed the UCI facebook metrics dataset and built 2 models:

     1. Predict how many likes a post will have based on features in dataset

     2. Predict how many lifetime users a post will engage

+There are 2 project notebooks, each following the below structure.
+The first is the like prediction model, and the second is for the lifetime engaged users model.

 ## Project Structure
 1. Project Question and Dataset Description